-The Group leased certain of its operating equipment in the SkiArena Andermatt-Sedrun as well as certain electronic equipment for the Chedi hotel.
+The Group leased certain of its operating equipment in the SkiArena Andermatt-Sedrun as well as certain electronic equipment for the Chedi hotel as well as various apartment houses.
 The lease terms are between 5 and 10 years.
 The Group has options to purchase the equipment for a nominal amount at the end of the lease terms.
 The Group's obligations under finance leases are secured by the lessors' title in the leased assets.